I really should have heeded the diabetes warning signs.

 -It is also the sixth leading cause of death in the United States.

--The problem is this; many people who have diabetes type 2 will eventually die of kidney disease, heart disease or a stroke, directly attributed to ...you guessed it, diabetes.
+-The problem is this; Many people who have type 2 diabetes will eventually die of kidney disease, heart disease or stroke, directly attributed to ... you guessed it, diabetes.

 -Over a period of time, high blood glucose levels can lead to problems with the kidneys, nerves, eyes, and can cause serious heart problems as well.

 It turns out the diabetes early signs and symptoms are very similar, whether you have Type 1 (also called juvenile or childhood diabetes), Type 2 (adult onset diabetes) , or pre-diabetes, because they all result in low insulin levels ( and high blood sugar).